Doenet/service/API.md

 A learner is a user, and it could be `me` meaning the current user (i.e., from the cookie), could be an email address (meaning a string containing @) which must be globally unique, or a base64 (mongo) id.

+# What about people who aren't logged in?

+When POSTing to `/learners/me/worksheets/:worksheet/progress`, it is possible that there is no JWT cookie.
+In this case, we manufacture a "guest" user (with no password...) and set the cookie.

+A guest user has no ability to log in (e.g., a guest has no password!) and depends on the JWT token as proof-of-identity.